skip to Main Content

 Christmas Nativity Figurines

-Christmas and Paganism Part 2: Jesus’ Death, the Early Church, Ancient Judaism and Christmas
+Christmas and Paganism Part 2: Jesus’ Death, Early Christianity, Ancient Judaism and Christmas

 Christmas and Paganism